What is Group Life Insurance?

 We will always advise on how best to use the various types of Death In Service policies available, taking into consideration differing earnings within the business’ payroll.

-Fortunately, we have started to see certain insurers operate Excepted master trusts to bypass alleviate this symptom.
+Fortunately, we have started to see certain insurers operate Excepted master trusts to bypass and alleviate this issue.

 At Hooray Health & Protection however we will always help find the best solution for you.